mwarddev/personal-budget-calculator/README.md

 * Upon suggestion from my mentor and family member large JS functions were split into smaller functions and called where needed - fixed.

 #### Validator Testing
+#### CSS
 CSS code was run through the W3C CSS Jigsaw validator with no errors and 3 warnings.
 The first was for importing a google api for google fonts and the second and third were for the aforementioned webkits which are needed for my code to work on IOS.
 ![CSS report](assets/readme_images/pbc_css_report.png)
 ![CSS report warnings](assets/readme_images/pbc_css_report_warnings.png)

+#### HTML
 HTML code was run through the W3C Markup validation service with no reported errors.
 ![HTML report](assets/readme_images/pbc_html_report.png)

+#### JavaScript
 JavaScript code was run through the Jshint validator with 2 warnings for functions declared within loops (these were used to assign buttons and the auto scroll feature of the site) and one undefined variable (google).
 This was due to the gstatic api needing to be loaded from the head of the HTML file.
 ![JS report](assets/readme_images/pbc_jshint_report.png)

+#### Lighthouse
 Finally, a lighthouse report was run with 100% in all areas.
 ![lighthouse report](assets/readme_images/pbc_lighthouse_report.png)

 ## Deployment

+The site was deployed to Github pages using the following steps:
+* In the Github repository, navigate to the settings tab.
+* Scroll down and select Pages from the left side navigation menu to open Github pages.
+* In the Source section, click on the dropdown menu and select the Master branch.
+* Once the Master branch is selected the page will refresh to display a message stating "your site is published at https://mwarddev.github.io/personal-budget-calculator/
 ## Credits